-- 1. Be a Junior or Senior
+- 1. Have earned a minimum of 60 credits.

-- 2. Be in good academic standing
+- 2. Have a 2.25 cumulative GPA.

 - 3. Be officially accepted into a major

 - 4. Complete all academic requirements as outlined in the Internship Policies and Procedures document, which can be obtained from the Director of Career Development